-10 European Commission 2021a.
+9 European Commission 2021a.

-Over the past 30 years, Visegrad cooperation between Poland, Hungary, Slovakia and the Czech Republic has been a successful model for regional cooperation.
 The Visegrad Four (Visegrad Group or V4) started out as a community of shared goals and values to help realise common European aspirations for EU and NATO membership.
 It has proven that the region can not only strengthen relations and dialogue, but also effectively reinforce each other's positions, while addressing challenges together.

 The global challenges of climate change, environmental degradation and growing inequalities pose new threats to our way of life, which leads us to strengthen Visegrad cooperation towards sustainability.
-Regional cooperation, by its very nature, is dominated by declarations of intent by states, and the action they lead to in practice, as legally binding provisions will be put in place at national level.
+Regional cooperation, by its very nature, is dominated by declarations of intent by states and the action they lead to in practice, as legally binding provisions will be put in place at national level.
 However, in general, regional incentives can have a strong potential to shape national policy actions in the countries of a region.